kerrickchan/kerrickchan/README.md

 # I'm a Senior Frontend Developer
  * 🔭 I'm currently working in A POS Solution Company
  * 🌱 I'm currently studying Business Information System.
-Will learning Flutter > Design > BI
+Will learning Flutter > Design > BI > AI
  * 👯 I’m looking to collaborate on Mobile and Web UI/UX design
  * 🤔 I’m looking for help with heal acne
  * 💬 I'm optimistic about the prospects of TypeScript / JavaScript, NodeJS